USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 Throughout our documentation, you'll frequently see us place these services into two categories, 'front end', and 'back end'.

-#### Front End

-1. A user interface (client)

 #### Back End

-1. A HTTP server
-2. A relational database
-3. An in memory database
-4. A task queue

 At this phase in the developments lifecycle we don't employ a logging service, however this could be added in the near future.

 ### Front End

+The Front End consist of two user interfaces.

+1. A user interface (client)
+2. An Admin Site

 #### Client